redux-saga/redux-saga/docs/api/README.md

      ```

   - `logger` : Function -  defines a custom logger for the middleware.
 By default, the middleware logs all errors and
 warnings to the console.
 This option tells the middleware to send errors/warnings to the provided logger instead.
 The logger is called with the params `(level, ...args)`.
 The 1st indicates the level of the log ('info', 'warning' or 'error').
-The rest corresponds to the following arguments (You can use `args.join(' ') to concatenate all args into a single StringS`).
+The rest corresponds to the following arguments (You can use `args.join(' ')` to concatenate all args into a single String).

   - `onError` : Function - if provided, the middleware will call it with uncaught errors from Sagas. useful for sending uncaught exceptions to error tracking services.